Outreachy: Free and Open Source Software Outreach Program for Women

 The January 2013 round of the program, renamed to the Free and Open Source Software Outreach Program for Women, expanded to provide 25 internships with 10 organizations (Deltacloud, Fedora, GNOME, JBoss, Mozilla, Open Technology Institute, OpenITP, OpenStack, Subversion, and Wikimedia), with GNOME Foundation Executive Director Karen Sandler joining Zhurakhinskaya in organizing the program.

 The June 2013 internships included seven participants contributing to the Linux kernel, for example working on parallelizing the x86 boot process.
 Led by kernel contributor Sage Sharp, who found mentors and projects for the interns, they made significant contributions to the 3.11 kernel release.
 This round had 37 interns working with 16 organizations, and the next round starting in December 2013 had 30 interns working with 8 organizations.

 In April 2014, the GNOME Foundation temporarily froze nonessential expenditures because of a budget shortfall linked to the Outreach Program for Women; it paid interns on a schedule that was sometimes before payments from sponsoring organizations arrived.
 This was related to the program growing quickly, and the Foundation said it would follow up with those organizations and take other steps to resolve the problem.
 GNOME Foundation board meeting notes from June 2015 indicate that the problem was resolved with all outstanding payments collected.

 The May 2014 round had 40 participants and 16 organizations.

 The December 2014 round was open to participants of the Ascend Project of any gender, a training program for people from groups underrepresented in open source.

 Outreachy

 In February 2015, the program announced its rename to Outreachy, while management of the program transferred to the Software Freedom Conservancy with the GNOME Foundation participating as a partner.

 Starting in September 2015, Outreachy became open to "residents and nationals of the United States of any gender who are Black/African American, Hispanic/Latin@, American Indian, Alaska Native, Native Hawaiian, or Pacific Islander", as people underrepresented in the technology industry in the US.

+In 2023, Outreachy welcomed over 1,000 interns into the open source community.
+This achievement was commemorated through a series of six local celebrations across various countries and three virtual events.
+Since the beginning of the program, Outreachy collaborated with 40 open source communities, 191 mentors, and 488 contributors in facilitating contributions to open source software and open science projects.
+The open source communities saw 3,349 contributions merged from 764 applicants.
+In the 2023 cohorts, 121 interns worked full-time on open source projects for three months each.
+This commitment was met with a distribution of $847,000 in internship stipends to people facing discrimination and systemic bias.